tun67213/DataStructuresReview/README.md

             If a value IS provided, then replaces the old value at the provided index with this new one. public void add(E e)
             Throws a NullPointerException() if no value is provided.
             If a value IS provided, adds the provided value into this ArrayList at the specified index by shifting all values one space to the right and then inserting it into the specified array.
-Then, it increments the size of this ArrayList.
-        public void remove()
+Then, it increments the size of this ArrayList. public void remove()
             Removes the value at the current index in this array and adjusts the current index accordingly.
+#### public E remove(int index)
+    Variables:
+        int index:
+            This indicates the location at which to remove the value from this ArrayList.
+    Throws:
+        IndexOutOfBoundsException() if the provided index is out of bounds.
+    Functionality:
+        This function removes the value at the provided index by shifting the values that follow one index forward,